SillyVoices/CatalogMainScript/README.md

 # My method to "fight" other scripters
 step 1 !loopgod me

-step 2 !anchor -- It trys to anchor as soon as you spawns.
+step 2 !startanchor -- It trys to anchor as soon as you spawns.

 step 3 !antiplatform -- Weakends the platform attack from the opponent.